 Here’s the template.
 Choose an aging building – in the instance the Allerton, a 1916 brick tower that was once a men’s residential hotel.
-Create a restaurant and lounge that are big and buzzy.
+Create a restaurant and lounge that are big, fun and buzzy.
 Add a roof bar.
 And don’t sweat it if rooms are small – clever décor is amazingly forgiving.

 Pod 39’s rooms are clever indeed, and unlike Pod 51, each has its own bathroom.
 But where the hotel scores big is its public spaces.
-On the ground floor, Salvation Taco, a restaurant and bar that attracts locals as well as hotel guests, melds with the guest lounge – an upbeat playspace with squishy sofas, a ping-pong table, a modest library and communal tables for laptops or snacks.
+On the ground floor, Empellon Al Pastor, a restaurant and bar that attracts locals as well as hotel guests, melds with the guest lounge – an upbeat playspace with squishy sofas, a ping-pong table, a modest library and communal tables for laptops or snacks.
 Best detail: the whimsical Chinese art on the walls.
 A great spot for hanging out, in other words, if your shoe-box size room upstairs feels too snug.